Chart Color Schemes

 The level of residential development activity in Belrose is very low in comparison to the average area assessed nationally by AreaSearch

-Belrose has seen approximately 19 new homes approved annually over the past five financial years, totalling 96 homes.
-In FY26 so far, 1 approval has been recorded.
-The area's population decline suggests that new supply is likely keeping up with demand, offering good choice to buyers.
-New homes are being built at an average construction cost value of $452,000, in line with regional trends.
+Belrose has seen approximately 19 new homes approved annually over the past five financial years ending June 2021, totalling 96 homes.
+As of February 2022, two approvals have been recorded in FY-26.
+The area's population decline suggests that new supply has likely kept pace with demand, providing good options for buyers.
+New homes are being built at an average expected construction cost value of $661,000, indicating a focus on the premium market segment with higher-end properties.

-This financial year has seen $4.6 million in commercial approvals registered, indicating limited commercial development focus.
-Compared to Greater Sydney, Belrose has around three-quarters the rate of new dwelling approvals per person and ranks among the 14th percentile nationally, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
-Recent construction comprises 37.0% detached dwellings and 63.0% townhouses or apartments, reflecting a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This marks a considerable change from the current housing mix of 79.0% houses.
-The estimated count of 1218 people per dwelling approval reflects Belrose's quiet, low activity development environment.
-Looking ahead, Belrose is expected to grow by 281 residents through to 2041, with new housing supply likely meeting demand based on current development patterns and potentially facilitating population growth beyond current projections.
+This financial year, $4.6 million in commercial approvals have been registered, reflecting limited commercial development focus compared to Greater Sydney.
+Belrose has around three-quarters the rate of new dwelling approvals per person and ranks among the 14th percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
+Recent construction comprises 37.0% detached dwellings and 63.0% townhouses or apartments, a shift from the current housing mix of 79.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The estimated population per dwelling approval in Belrose is 1218 people, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Belrose is expected to grow by 281 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Looking ahead, Belrose is expected to grow by 281 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.